Virginia Retirement System

 Regular and restricted, full-time and part-time faculty have the choice between the Virginia Retirement System (VRS) and an Optional Retirement Plan (ORP).
 Virginia Tech police officers (who are faculty) may choose to be covered by the Virginia Law Officers Retirement Association (VaLORS).
 Faculty members have 60 days from their initial appointment date to make this decision.

-Employees are covered by Plan 1 if they participated in a VRS or Optional Retirement Plan (ORP) prior to July 1, 2010, have maintained an account balance, and are vested (have five years of service)/but were not vested (have five years of service) by Jan.
+Employees are covered by Plan 1 if they participated in a VRS or Optional Retirement Plan (ORP) prior to July 1, 2010, have maintained an account balance, and are vested (have five years of service) by Jan.
 1, 2013.
 This is a defined benefit retirement plan.
 Employees are required to contribute five percent of their annual salary to their retirement account.

 Employees are covered by Plan 2 if they participated in a VRS or ORP plan between July 1, 2010 and Dec.
 31, 2013 and have maintained an account balance.
 Employees are also considered Plan 2 if they participated in a VRS or ORP plan prior to July 1, 2010, have maintained an account balance, but did not have five years of vesting by Jan.
 1, 2013.
 This is a defined retirement plan.
 Employees are required to contribute five percent of their annual salary to their retirement account.